emartisoft/40-80-column-mode-cable-with-switchable-for-C128/README.md

-# 40/80 column mode cable
-# with switchable for Commodore 128
+# 40/80 column mode cable with switchable for C128